ericom-gideon/docs/docs/servers/how_to_activate_windows_server.md

 page_title:       How to activate Windows Server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct server users how can they can activate Windows Server 2008
-page_keywords:    server volume key windows 2008
+page_keywords:    server volume key windows 2008 2012

 ## Activate Windows Server

-_This document is applicable to Ninefold-provided Windows Server 2008 templates._
+_This document is applicable to Ninefold-provided Windows Server 2008 and 2012 templates._

 1. At first logon, you will be prompted to activate Windows or you can go to __Start__ and search for ‘activate Windows’.